pain-text-format/kkt-automated-subtitles/README.md

 ```

 ### Subtitle Profiles
 To customize a subtitle, we can use "subtitle profiles".
-Create a file called `subtitle_profiles.yaml` and add the following: (TODO)
+Create a file called `subtitle_profiles.yaml` and add the following:
 ```
 - subtitle_profile_id: red_font_color
   font_data: